DJj123dj/DJj123dj/README.md

 <img src="https://apis.dj-dj.be/cdn/djdjdev/logo-monochrome.png" width="200px">

 In 2019, I founded DJdj Development.
-It's a group of developers that create interesting projects related to discord!
+We create open-source bots and Discord related stuff!
-We're mostly known for qualitative & customisable open-source projects!
+Our goal is to create qualitative projects and to revolutionize the industry with new features!

-Our first project was Open Ticket, a popular open-source ticket bot!
-Then we also created 2 discord bots that everyone can host!
-One for minecraft, the other one for a calculator!
+Our most popular project is Open Ticket, a popular open-source ticket bot!
+We also have some tools & npm packages for Discord bot developers.
 Check out all our projects on our website!

 [Discord](https://discord.dj-dj.be) - [Website](https://www.dj-dj.be) - [Github](https://www.github.com/djdj-development) - [Email](mailto:support@dj-dj.be)